Amarok79/InlayTester.Drivers.FeigReader/README.md

 The library is compiled as *.NET Standard 2.0* library.
 Tests are performed with *.NET Framework 4.7.1* only.
 Currently, I have no plans to support other runtimes like .NET Core or older .NET Framework versions.

 For development, you need *Visual Studio 2017* (v15.7 or later).
-For running the tests you need to install [com0com](https://sourceforge.net/projects/com0com/) and set up a serial port pair with names "COMA" and "COMB".
+For running the tests, you need to install [com0com](https://sourceforge.net/projects/com0com/) and set up a serial port pair with names "COMA" and "COMB".
 This virtual serial port pair is used throughout unit tests.

 The library uses [Amarok79/InlayTester.Shared.Transports](https://github.com/Amarok79/InlayTester.Shared.Transports) and [Amarok79/InlayTester.Shared](https://github.com/Amarok79/InlayTester.Shared) under the hood, which again depends on the excellent [jcurl/SerialPortStream](https://github.com/jcurl/SerialPortStream) for serial communication.

 ## Supported Feig RFID Reader/Modules

-In general, all Feig RFID reader/modules are supported that run Feig`s  standard or advanced protocol.
+In general, all Feig RFID reader/modules are supported that run Feig `s standard or advanced protocol.

 Specifically, following readers/modules have been extensively tested:
 - CPR40.xx